-As my colleague Arjun Kashyap aptly noted not long ago, it’s the time of the year when everyone’s busy making plans for the next one, and content calendars are a big part of that.
-These plans will be exhaustively discussed, carefully constructed, subject to rigorous reviews.
-And when 2020 finally comes, more than a few will be abandoned completely when the real world stubbornly refuses to cooperate.
+Mapping out a content calendar is a key part of the creating a new marketing campaign.
+But while content plans are often exhaustively discussed, carefully constructed, subject to rigorous reviews, when the time finally comes, more than a few will be abandoned completely when the real world stubbornly refuses to cooperate.

 That may sound cynical, but years of bitter newsroom experience have shown us it’s true.
-The best-laid plans to publish a wealth of insights on, say, navigating the trade war can be laid to waste if a certain global leader suddenly declares a trade peace with a barrage of grammatically suspect tweets, or (even more likely) a completely unexpected, utterly unrelated matter suddenly becomes the thing everyone wants to talk about.
+The best-laid plans to publish a wealth of insights on, say, China’s technology industry can be laid to waste if there’s an unexpected change in regulations, or (even more likely) a completely unexpected, utterly unrelated matter suddenly becomes the thing everyone wants to talk about.

 Recent discussions with some of our clients have underlined how the inherent fragility of content plans is the cause of much hand-wringing.
 If you’re aiming (as you should) to publish on topics that are fresh and attract a high degree of interest, you’re in effect chasing a constantly moving target.
 When change is relentless and the news cycle is more like a news torrent, planning out what you’re going to say or argue months in advance can seem a little, well, silly.
 After all, an idea for a research report or video explainer that seemed bold or prescient when it was first vetted can be rendered obsolete overnight.